 The session is usually done with just natural lighting from the entrance to a barn aisle or indoor arena.
-Depending on the location, I might also set up some black backdrops to block out any additional background lighting, this is attached to the barn sides of the alleyway.
+Depending on the location, I might also set up some black backdrops to block out any additional background lighting.
 Everything else is edited out with Photoshop for the final image!

 TIP: Clean the area next to the entrance to give the widest opening possible.
 Remove distracting or miscellaneous elements from the barn aisle.
 This will help with decreasing editing time after the photo is taken.
 Also, have a broom handy to sweep the barn aisle between shots if needed.

 Preparing Your Horse

 Before the Session: Spend some time hanging out with your horse in the location where the session will take place so they will feel at ease spending time there.